 We are committed to providing a safe workplace for our people and investing in their growth.
 We engage with the communities in which we operate seeking to create a positive legacy through maximising local employment opportunities.
-Highlights include:The SCEE Group has a Board-endorsed Corporate Governance Framework aimed at ensuring the business is managed effectively and ethically and that risks are appropriately identified, monitored and addressed.
 Highlights include:

-- Dedicated Health and Wellbeing Advisor and access to an Employee Assistance Provider - Regular training and development opportunities - Diversity Policy encouraging and supporting diversity in our workforce - Indigenous Employment Policy facilitating sustainable employment opportunities - Human Rights Policy and Modern Slavery Statement
+Dedicated Health and Wellbeing Advisor and access to an Employee Assistance Provider

+- Regular training and development opportunities - Diversity Policy encouraging and supporting diversity in our workforce - Indigenous Employment Policy facilitating sustainable employment opportunities - Human Rights Policy and Modern Slavery Statement